-Sometimes the initial enthusiasm that created the product or service is enough to do this – but a business can get into complications because the business owner is more committed to the product than growing the business.
+Sometimes the initial enthusiasm that created the product or service is enough to do this.
+But a business can get into complications when a business owner is more committed to the product than growing the business.

 At this point, it’s essential to build an effective management team and generate scale based on the success of the previous stage.

 Leaders at this stage need the skills not just to grow the business but build the structure, systems, and processes required to deliver on the promise of even greater growth.